Map Drawing Guide

 For a smooth transition in brightness values (when using two markers or more), try both from light to dark, and from dark to light.

-Different marker brands will produce different results.
+Different marker brands produce different results.

 In the next example, I was asked to draw a cover for a music album.
 It is full of details (as requested).